Yelnats321/EntityPlus/README.md

     std::cout << id.name << "\n";
 }
 ```
 That's about it!
-You can obviously wrap these methods in your own system classes, but having specific support for systems felt artifical and didn't add any impactful or useful changes to the flow of usage.
+You can obviously wrap these methods in your own system classes, but having specific support for systems felt artificial and didn't add any impactful or useful changes to the flow of usage.

 ###Tags
 Tags are like components that have no data.
-They are simply a typename(and don't even have to be complete types) that is attached to an entity.
+They are simply a typename (and don't even have to be complete types) that is attached to an entity.
 An example could be a player tag for the entity that is controlled by a player.
 Tags can be used in any way a component is, but since there is no value associated with it except if it exists or not, it can only be toggled.

 ```c++
 ent.set_tag<player_tag>(true);